Introduction to Git

 Step 2.4 Copying the Files to Your Practice Repo

-Now, we will copy the lab1 folder from the sp24-labs folder over to the practice repository we created.
+Now, we will copy the lab1 folder from the resources repo over to the practice repository we created.
 While we could do this with our computer GUI by dragging and dropping the files, let’s practice it through the command line!

 This is the general command: